andisfar/LaunchQtCreator/README.md

 - launches QtCreator or Qt Designer from within code with the click of a button

+- launch selected file (*.ui, *.qrc, *.pro, CMakeLists.txt) from context menus on explorer view or in editor title, or from editor.

 - if the path to QtCreator is empty then the user is prompted to supply the path via a file open dialog